hennypurwadi/twitter_Topic_analysis/README.md

 Compared the result.

-            NMF gave the best result in topic categorizing from tweets.
+            NMF gave the best result in categorizing incoherent topics from tweets.

 LDA and NMF doesn't need Tf-IDF to infer topics.
 But using Tf-IDF can improve result.